Javascript is required Energy-efficient upgrades increase your home’s value - ABN AMRO

 Find an energy adviser for personal advice

-You can find accredited energy advisers through ABN AMRO’s partners or the knowledge centre for energy efficiency in the built environment (KEGO, website in Dutch).
+You can find accredited energy advisers through KEGO (the knowledge centre for energy efficiency in the built environment, website in Dutch) or one of ABN AMRO’s partners.

-If you’d prefer to work things out for yourself, you can use the Energy Saving Check or visit Milieu Centraal’s website (in Dutch) for more information.
+If you’d prefer to work things out for yourself, you can use tools like the Energy Saving Check or visit Milieu Centraal’s website (in Dutch) for more information.

-If have lots of liquid assets, investing this money in making your home more energy-efficient is usually an attractive option.
+If you have lots of liquid assets, investing this money in making your home more energy-efficient is usually a good option.
 Equally, you could fund upgrades by increasing your mortgage or taking out a second mortgage.

 If you don’t want to change your mortgage, consider taking out a green loan.
 These types of loans are often available at attractive rates.
-To find out more about loans from ABN AMRO, check out our website.
+Read more about ABN AMRO loans.

 Lastly, you can access government grants and loans at attractive conditions.
 To help you choose the right grant for you, the Netherlands Enterprise Agency and Milieu Centraal have released a grant guide for homeowners.
 These grants can cover up to 30% of the costs.